waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 Spam messages published on the said combination of topics will be caught by the test fleet nodes and will not be routed.
 Note that spam protection does not rely on the presence of the test fleets.
 In fact, all the chat2 clients are also capable of catching and dropping spam messages if they receive any.
-You can test it by connecting two chat2 clients directly to each others and see they can spot each others' spam activities.
+You can test it by connecting two chat2 clients (running Waku-RLN-Relay) directly to each others and see they can spot each others' spam activities.

  ![](./imgs/rln-relay-chat2-overview.png)
  Figure 1.